Three Ring Ranch Exotic Animal Sanctuary

 When one hears "exotic animal sanctuary," many images come to mind.
 While many sanctuaries are often exploitative of animals and a tourist trap, Three Ring Ranch Exotic Animal Sanctuary is the Real McCoy!

 This five-acre private sanctuary, established in 1998, was born from a passion for animal care.
-Licensed by the USDA and holding Federal Wildlife permits, the Three Ring Ranch Exotic Animal Sanctuary specializes in caring for various species, including raptors and endangered animals.
+Licensed by the USDA and holding Federal Wildlife permits, it specializes in caring for various species, including raptors and endangered animals.

-Notably, the sanctuary operates with a no-breeding policy, with exceptions made only for rare or endangered species as part of a Species Survival Plan requested by state or federal agencies.
+Notably, the sanctuary operates with a no-breeding policy, with exceptions made only for rare or endangered species.
+This is part of a Species Survival Plan requested by state or federal agencies.

 As a non-profit organization, Three Ring Ranch operates entirely on donations.
 The sanctuary's staff consists of volunteers, underscoring a community-driven approach to wildlife care and conservation.

 The sanctuary is not open to the general public to ensure a stress-free animal environment.
-However, private tours can be arranged by email at Three Ring Ranch Exotic Animal Sanctuary.
+But you can set up a private tour by emailing them.

 One fascinating aspect of the sanctuary is its role as a retirement community for the State's Nene population.
 This initiative provides a haven for captive birds past their reproductive age and non-releasable wild birds.

-The sanctuary stands out for its educational approach.
-It conducts two-hour educational excursions where visitors learn about the animals' backgrounds, their unique personalities, and the specific care they receive at the sanctuary.
+The sanctuary stands out for its educational approach with its two-hour educational excursions.
+These teach visitors about the animals' backgrounds, their unique personalities, and the specific care they receive.

-One of the unique features of the sanctuary is the variety of animals, many of which are rare or not typically seen in Hawaii.
-Visitors can see and sometimes feed animals like buffaloes and ostriches and witness interesting behaviors like a wild boar ringing a bell to get fruit.
+One of the unique features is guests sometimes being allowed to feed animals like buffaloes and ostriches.
+You'll also witness interesting behaviors like a wild boar ringing a bell to get fruit!
 The tours are limited to small groups and require early booking, ensuring an intimate and engaging experience.

 For an educational experience that will benefit the preservation of animals, schedule a tour of Three Ring Ranch Exotic Animal Sanctuary on your Kona vacation